©

 • Are there any special itineraries (cycling, hiking, etc.) along the Route Jacques Cœur?

-Yes, you can navigate between different members via “Slow tourisme” itineraries, which allow you to take your time and travel differently, by bike, on foot or by train.
+Yes, you can navigate between different members via “Slow tourism” itineraries, which allow you to take your time and travel differently, by bike, on foot or by train.

-For cycle tourism, click here to see all the cycle routes linking our members.
+For cycle tourism, find all the cycle routes linking our members by clicking here.